hinthornw/faster_rcnn_symbols/README.md

+Faster R-CNN for Ad Understanding

+Adapted by: William Hinthorn

+For the main repo, see [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch)

+---

-# A *Faster* Pytorch Implementation of Faster R-CNN
+# **Adapted from**: A *Faster* Pytorch Implementation of Faster R-CNN

 ## Introduction